Large Deviations Optimal Scheduling of Closed Queueing Networks: Introduction

+\textbf{Large deviations in queueing systems.} There is a large literature on characterizing the probability of building up long queues in \emph{open} queueing networks, including controlled \citep[see, e.g.,][]{stolyar2001largest,stolyar2003control} and uncontrolled \citep[see, e.g.,][]{majewski2008large,blanchet2013optimal} networks.
 The work closest to ours is that of \cite{venkataramanan2013queue}, who established the relationship between Lyapunov functions and buffer overflow probability for open queueing networks.
 The key difficulty in extending the Lyapunov approach to closed queueing networks is the lack of a natural reference state where the Lyapunov function equals to $0$ (in an open queueing network the reference state is simply $\mathbf{0}$).
 It turns out that as we optimize the MaxWeight parameters we are also solving for the best reference state.